Q. What form does the practice of Witchcraft take?

 Q. Do Witches fly on brooms?

-No. Brooms were (in rural Europe) and sometimes still are ridden astride in ceremonies.
+No. In rural Europe, brooms were (and sometimes still are) ridden astride in ceremonies.
 In one such ceremony, people ran through the fields astride a broom to coax the grain to grow, or participants would leap over a broom, telling the grain to grow to the height of the highest leaping.
 Uninformed observations of such ceremonies could lead to tales of flying on brooms.